 6.4.3 Data and metadata representation and format

-6.4.3.1 Members shall submit their observational data and associated metadata to the relevant GAW World Data Centres for the variables observed at the station within agreed time limits.
+6.4.3.1 Members shall submit their observations and associated metadata to the relevant GAW World Data Centres for the variables observed at the station within agreed time limits.

-6.4.3.2 Members shall use the formats specified by the relevant World Data Centre when submitting their observational data and metadata.
+6.4.3.2 Members shall use the formats specified by the relevant World Data Centre when submitting their observations and metadata.

 6.5.
 Observational metadata